V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/marlin-firmware.md

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2015/05/Marlin-Logo-GitHub.png)

-The boards sold here are using the [Marlin](https://github.com/MarlinFirmware/Marlin) Firmware, only minor changes needed to run any machine.
-Again, if you bought your electronics from here this has already been done for you initially, you can use this document to change or update your control board.
+The boards sold here are using the [Marlin](https://github.com/MarlinFirmware/Marlin) Firmware.
+Only minor changes have been made to run any machine.
+If you bought your electronics from here this has already been done for you initially, you can use this document to change or update your control board.

 The firmware is what makes this all possible and was the key for me to quickly make all sorts of